 You have checked your bike now we need to know that YOU are safe.
 Do you have a helmet that is not damaged, fits and is adjusted correctly so it will stay on and over your head in an impact?

-See Am I safe to goRide? ( in the back country) A checklist to complete that ensures you are safe to goRide.
+See Am I safe to Bike Tour?
+A checklist to complete that ensures you are safe to ride in a bike touring environment over multiple days.

 Safety in the environment